AgenaRisk/api-r/README.md

 A method to import results of a calculated dataSet from a json file.
 This correct format for the results json file for this method is the file generated with the local agena.ai developer API calculation (see [Section 9](#9-local-agenaai-api-with-r-agena)).

+Note that when you use local API calculation, the results are imported to the model automatically.

 ### 4.3.15 `change_settings(settings)`

 A method to change model settings.
 The input parameter `settings` must be a list with the correctly named elements, for example: